 This Is the Most Malware-Infested City in America

-Cybersecurity has never been more important, especially considering the data breaches we hear more and more about in the news.
+Cybersecurity has never been more important, especially with all of the data breaches we hear more and more about in the news.
 Hackers can attack your computer and digital information by using malware, short for malicious software.
-These programs can infiltrate your computer without your consent, and they include everything from viruses that corrupt your data before spreading to other computers to spyware that can steal your money or identity.
+These programs can infiltrate your computer without your consent and they include everything from viruses that corrupt your data before spreading to other computers, to spyware that can steal your money or identity.
 Unfortunately, if you live in one Southern city, you need to take extra precautions against these cyber threats.
+Learn more about the top mobile security threats of 2021 and the best ways to stay safe.

 Atlanta, Georgia, is the city with the highest malware infection rate in the country, according to EnigmaSoft.
 Researchers at the company, which produces the SpyHunter 5 anti-malware software, compiled data from SpyHunter over the first six months of 2018 to identify which American cities are most affected by malware.
 According to a press release, the infections SpyHunter detected ranged from “nuisanceware” that simply slowed down computers to ransomware that threatens to delete files unless the user pays a ransom.
-Here are 20 more cybersecurity secrets hackers don’t want you to know.
+Are you an avid smartphone user?
+Here’s everything you need to know about malware on iPhones.

 Atlanta’s malware infection rate was more than 1,000 percent higher than the national average.
 Next on the list were Orlando, Florida, and Denver, Colorado, (both with infection rates greater than 900 percent above average), followed by St. Louis, Missouri, and Tampa, Florida.